pest-parser/pest/README.md

 struct IdentParser;

 fn main() {
-    let pairs = IdentParser::parse_str(Rule::ident_list, "abc123 def456").unwrap_or_else(|e| panic!("{}", e));
+    let pairs = IdentParser::parse_str(Rule::ident_list, "a1 b2").unwrap_or_else(|e| panic!("{}", e));

-    //Because ident_list is silent, the iterator will contain idents for pair in pairs {
+    // Because ident_list is silent, the iterator will contain idents for pair in pairs {
-        //A pair is a combination of the rule which matched and a span of input println!("Rule: {:?}", pair.as_rule());
+        // A pair is a combination of the rule which matched and a span of input println!("Rule: {:?}", pair.as_rule());
         println!("Span: {:?}", pair.clone().into_span());
         println!("Text: {}", pair.clone().into_span().as_str());

-        //A pair can be converted to an iterator of the tokens which make it up: for inner_pair in pair.into_inner() {
+        // A pair can be converted to an iterator of the tokens which make it up: for inner_pair in pair.into_inner() {
             match inner_pair.as_rule() {
                 Rule::alpha => println!("letter: {}", inner_pair.into_span().as_str()),